CEXTBurmawala/notes/project_setup/update_versions.md

 - Run `git branch` which will provide the platform version being used.
 - Alternatively, the 'package.json' file will list the version.
 - Run `git fetch` which will fetch the changes
 - Run `git tag | grep v0.0` to list all branches and find the latest one.
+Alternatively, go to <https://github.com/i-Sight/isight_main_v5_beta> and search tags for the latest version.
 - Run `git checkout <v0.0.0>`
 - Run `git submodule update --init --recursive`
 - Run `yarn`